 3. Pests and Diseases

-When taking care of your plants, be sure to note the color of your leaves and any pests you might see.
-It is important to take care of any plant diseases or bugs that might destroy your plants.
+When caring for your plants, note the color of their leaves and any pests you see.
+It is also important to take care of plant diseases or bugs that might harm them.

-Pests such as squash vine borers, squash bugs, and cucumber beetles can lay their eggs and infest your plants.
+Pests like squash vine borers, cucumber beetles, and squash bugs can lay their eggs and infest your plants.
 If you see any of these critters, drop them in soapy water to suffocate and kill them.

 Also, look out for downy mildew, bacterial wilt, mosaic virus, and powdery mildew.
 Next, figure out how to treat these plant diseases.
 You may also need to fertilize the soil to improve its quality and help the diseases go away.